eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 -->
 For the technical representation of a CapacityGroup the aspect model WeekBasedCapacityGroup is utilized.

-The aspect model WeekBasedCapacityGroup must be used by a supplier to provide capacity information to the customer.
+The aspect model WeekBasedCapacityGroup must be used by a Supplier to provide capacity information to the Customer.

 For further details refer to the semantic model in Chapter 3.2 and to the APIs in Chapter 4.2.

-A partner acting as a supplier sends a Capacity Group to its customer.
-In order to link demand series in the Capacity Group between customer and supplier, the following properties must be filled-in:
+A partner acting as a Supplier sends a Capacity Group to its Customer.
+In order to link demand series in the Capacity Group between Customer and Supplier, the following properties must be filled-in:

-- supplier
+- Supplier
-- customer
+- Customer
 - materialNumberCustomer
-- customerLocation
+- CustomerLocation
 - demandCategory

-If there’s no complete match between supplier and customer data, it’s recommended to initiate collaboration (i.e. see chapter “Comments”)
+If there’s no complete match between Supplier and Customer data, it’s recommended to initiate collaboration (i.e. see chapter “Comments”)

-The supplier has the option to mark a WeekBasedCapacityGroup as inactive (i.e. the capacity is obsolete), in this case the capacity will not be considered in the demand-capacity matching.
+The Supplier has the option to mark a WeekBasedCapacityGroup as inactive (i.e. the capacity is obsolete), in this case the capacity will not be considered in the demand-capacity matching.
 However, the WeekBasedCapacityGroup can be reactivated again.

-### Building n-tier chains via capacity groups
+### Building n-tier chains via Capacity Groups

-Building supply chain via capacity groups is crucial to improve resiliency, transparency and efficiency along the value chain.
-Using the individual one-to-one capacity groups between one-ups and one-downs step by step builds the whole supply network.
+Building supply chain via Capacity Groups is crucial to improve resiliency, transparency and efficiency along the value chain.
+Using the individual one-to-one Capacity Groups between one-ups and one-downs step by step builds the whole supply network.
 This enables all partners to collaborate along the whole value chain and navigate through complex and dynamic market conditions.

 The following figure illustrates how plastic granulate ends up being used in the housing of a control unit and how this would be viewed from a birds eye perspective.